EU net-zero emissions target

-In 2019, the EU and the UK committed to a net-zero emissions target by 2050.
-In the run-up to these historic decisions, the ETC contributed alongside many other organisations to raise the confidence of policymakers and crystallise the support of businesses for such a target.
-European institutions and governments are now focusing their efforts on defining the practical steps towards this goal.
+In 2019, the EU committed to a net-zero emissions target by 2050.
+In the run-up to this historic decision, alongside many other organisations, the ETC contributed to raise the confidence of policymakers and crystallise the support of businesses for this target.

-In Europe, the ETC leverages its unique voice as an ambitious, analytically robust, industry-backed organisation to engage with policymakers at EU and national level on the strategies through which they will operationalise their net-zero commitment.
-We work in a highly targeted way, drawing attention to the systemic dimensions of the energy agenda and focusing on specific areas of policymaking where crucial design policy questions remain unanswered.
+In Europe, the ETC leverages its unique voice as an ambitious, analytically robust, industry-backed organisation to engage with policymakers.
+Both at EU and national level, engagement focuses on strategies to operationalise their net-zero commitment and unpick critical tensions.
+The ETC targets the systemic dimensions of the energy agenda and draws attention to specific areas of policymaking where crucial design policy questions remain unanswered.
 We intervene by nurturing high-quality debates between leading business leaders, experts and policymakers.